 The Chancellor of each campus, or the Chancellor's designee, is authorized to adopt and implement more detailed campus patent and technology transfer policies and procedures that are consistent with and supplemental to Section 3.10 of the Bylaws of the Board of Regents and this Policy.

-Reference: BRUN, Minutes, 43, p.
-39 (May 18, 1979).
 BRUN, Minutes, 56, p.
 149 (September 6, 1991).
 BRUN, Minutes, 64, p.
 139 (October 17, 2003).

 Chapter 5.
 Responsibilities and Rights of Students

 RP-5.1 Responsibilities and Rights